jacopomanenti01/Blockchain/contracts/README.md

 ## How to deploy
 In order to deploy the whole setup, you have to first create a .env file and fill it.
+Note that the BUYER_PRIVATE_KEY environment variable is needed only if you want to use the [DeployAndTest script](./script/DeployAndTest.s.sol) and the [DeplyerOnlyMarketplace script](./script/DeployerOnlyMarketplace.s.sol) must be adjusted manually before every deployment.
+For the full [full deployment script](./script/Deployer.s.sol) no manual changes are needed apart from the .env file.

 ```bash
 cp .env.example .env